Pmacdon15/todo/README.md

 ```

+### Database Setup

-This project Requires a.Env file setup in the following manner to connect to the database(using the credentials that you set up the database with):
+This project Requires a .env file setup in the following manner to connect to the database(using the credentials that you set up the database with):

  ```.env